2017 Syria Global Money Week

 - Total indirect reach: 16 500

-Beginning in January, Mobaderoon will carry out writing, drawing and picture competitions up until the beginning of Global Money Week
+Starting in January, Mobaderoon began carrying out writing, drawing and picture competitions leading up to the commencement of Global Money Week.

 Throughout the Week, young people will be able to engage themselves in saving competitions in order to plan, save and achieve financial goals to understand the importance of saving.
-Winners will be rewarded too with gifts and cash money
+Winners will be rewarded with gifts.

 2015 Syria Global Money Week